grnet/synnefo/docs/install-guide-debian.rst

 Testing the Public Networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First add the network in Ganati:
+First add the network in Ganeti:

 .. code-block:: console